Learn to Sail

 Our Learn to Sail courses include the following:

-Dinghy (Single-handed & Double-handed) Start Sailing 1 & 2 Combined 9 9:00am to 12:00pm Mirror / Laser
+Dinghy Start Sailing 1 & 2 10+ 9:00am to 12:00pm 9 Mirror

-Tackers Tackers 1 9 9:00am to 12:00pm Optimist
+Tackers Tackers 1 ( Jan) 8-12 9:00am to 12:00pm 5 Optimist

-Tackers 2 9 9:00am to 12:00pm Optimist / Minnow
+Tackers 2 & 3 (Jan to Mar) 8-12 9:00am to 12:00pm 9 Optimist / Minnow

 Start Sailing

-Our recommended entry point is the double-handed Dinghy Start Sailing course.
-This 9-week course is designed for beginners and those with little or no sailing experience.
-Sessions run on Sunday mornigns, officially starting at 9:00am, though many sailors arrive earlier to help rig the boats and get on the water as soon as possible.
-Each session concludes around 12:00pm, including a debrief and followed by a casual lunch at the Club.
+Sessions run from 9:00am, though many sailors arrive earlier to help rig the boats and get on the water as soon as possible.
+Each session concludes around 12:00pm, with a debrief followed by a casual lunch at the Club.

 Start Sailing courses are offered twice per season, at the beginning (October) and again midway through the season (January/February).
+Membership is included in the cost of the course.

 • Green Fleet: Focuses on building control, confidence, and safe sailing in a fun, non-competitive environment.